What Rates to Expect for SBA Loan Programs

 The 7(a) Loan Program:

-This is one of the most flexible types of SBA primary loans that they have.
+It is one of the most flexible types of SBA primary loans that they have.
 For this type of loan, the SBA guarantees up to five million dollars ($5,000,000), which is approximately 75 percent of the total amount borrowed.
 In March 2017, an SBA 7(a) loan of $25,000 or less to be repaid within 7 years or less is going at an interest rate of 8 percent.
 On the other hand, if the same loan is to be repaid for a period of more than seven years, the interest is 8.5 percent.
-An SBA 7a type of loan that falls between $25,001 USD and $50,000 USD and has to be repaid within a period of 7 years or less attracts an interest rate of 7 percent but if the loan has to be repaid in a period which is more than 7 years has an interest rate of 7.5 percent.
+An SBA 7a type of loan that falls between USD 25,001 and USD 50,000 and has to be repaid within a period of 7 years or less attracts an interest rate of 7 percent but if the loan has to be repaid in a period which is more than 7 years has an interest rate of 7.5 percent.

 If an entrepreneur right now applies for an SBA 7a type of loan which is more than $50,000 US dollars, they will have to pay an interest rate of 6 percent if the repayment period is below 7 years but if the period is more than 7 years, then an interest rate of 6.5 percent will apply.
 It is good to remember that the SBA 7a loan programs do not have a minimum amount but have a limit of five million dollars ($5,000,000).
-If your loan is less than $150,000, then the SBA guarantees you 85 percent of the loan but if the loan is more than $150,000, you are guaranteed only 75 percent of the loan.
+If your loan is less than $150,000, then the SBA guarantees you 85 percent of the loan, but if the loan is more than $150,000, you are guaranteed only 75 percent of the loan.

 Not every individual can qualify for SBA 7a loans.
-This is unfortunate though but we can’t run away from reality.
+It is unfortunate though but we can’t run away from reality.
 The truth is, we all cannot qualify.
 Why?
 Here is a quick look at why some of us won’t be given these loans:

 - You should have a business that has been running for the last 2 years: This is a hindrance to people who are not running any business on the day of application.

 - Personal Credit Score: Perhaps the credit score plays a big role in determining whether you qualify for an SBA loan or not.
-For now, you should have a credit score of above 680 in order to access SBA loans.
+For now, you should have a credit score of above 680 to access SBA loans.

 - $50,000 Business Revenue for the last one year: Another hindrance?
 Most definitely, most of us do not have businesses that are this lucrative and that means that this requirement automatically locks us out.